NicolasMays/eShop-alerts-as-code/Alert-as-code-Lab.md

         run: terraform init

       - name: Terraform Apply
-        run: terraform apply -var="logAnalyticsResourceGroupName=eShop-Alert-Automation" -var=${{ secrets.VAR_LA_RESOURCE_ID }} -auto-approve
+        run: terraform apply -var="logAnalyticsResourceGroupName=sched_query_alert" -var=${{ secrets.VAR_LA_RESOURCE_ID }} -auto-approve
 ```

-The changes made here are in the `on` block and specifies to run the job on a push to master.
+The changes made here are in the `on` block and specifies to run the job on a `push` to main.
 Ideally this would happen after a pull request validation and it would apply the staged changes in the `terraform apply` step in the previous workflow.

 This concludes the basics of deploying automatic alerts via GitHub actions.
 With an extended knowledge of terraform you can customize these actions and apply the logic to deploying other pieces of infrastructure in terraform.